 SOLUTION: THE SAVE LOCAL BUSINESS ACT

 Rep. Bradley Byrne (R-AL), chairman of the Subcommittee on Workforce Protections, introduced the Save Local Business Act.
 The legislation will reaffirm that two or more employers must have “actual, direct, and immediate” control over employees to be considered joint employers under the National Labor Relations Act and Fair Labor Standards Act.
-The Save Local Business Act amends the NLRA and FLSA by defining joint employer relationships as follows:
+The Save Local Business Act, as approved by committee, amends the NLRA and FLSA by defining joint employer relationships as follows:

-“A person may be considered a joint employer in relation to an employee only if such person directly, actually, and immediately, and not in a limited and routine manner, exercises significant control over the essential terms and conditions of employment (including to hiring employees, discharging employees, determining individual employee rates of pay and benefits, day-to-day supervision of employees, assigning individual work schedules, positions, and tasks, and administering employee discipline).”
+“A person may be considered a joint employer in relation to an employee only if such person directly, actually, and immediately, and not in a limited and routine manner, exercises significant control over essential terms and conditions of employment, such as hiring employees, discharging employees, determining individual employee rates of pay and benefits, day-to-day supervision of employees, assigning individual work schedules, positions, and tasks, or administering employee discipline.”